H-Tambourou/H-Tambourou/README.md

 ![cover](coverHT.png)

 # Hello there, it's Henrick 👋
-- 📘 Philomath of life, so love to learn new things that challenge me every day.
+- 📘 Philomath of life, so love to learn new things that challenge me every day
-- 🌍 “We carry within us all the mystical power we need to transform our world.”
+- 🌍 True believer that “we carry within us all the mystical power we need to transform our world”
-- 💻 Still learning but can do some pretty cool things with Javascript, looking forward to other languages like C++.
+- 💻 Still learning but can do some pretty cool things with Javascript, looking forward to other languages like C++
 - 📫 h.tambourou@gmail.com